My Crucial Catch

 Reconstruction is often talked about like a finish line, but in so many ways, it’s only the beginning.
 No one really prepares you for this part.
 I’m still learning how to belong to a completely different body—one that looks put together from the outside but feels completely different on the inside.

-I’ve lost mobility, flexibility, strength, feeling, and sensation.
+I’ve lost upper body mobility, flexibility, strength, feeling, and sensation.
 My chest is numb, my implants are cold, and there’s rippling and lumps that feel strange and foreign because of the lack of tissue.
 I’ve got joint pain that makes me feel older than I am.
 I miss my old body.
 It’s a quiet kind of grief that doesn’t show up on scans or in follow-up appointments.
 Sometimes I stand in front of the mirror and wonder: whose body is this?

 There are days I fantasize about going completely flat—removing the implants altogether and letting my body be honest instead of reconstructed.
 I know it’s such a personal choice, and there’s no right way to do it.
 I don’t know if I’ll ever make that choice, but the thought has crossed my mind more than once.